Silent Symptoms of Type 2 Diabetes You Might Be Missing

 Urinating a lot will also make you feel parched.
 A common symptom Dobbins sees with patients is that they use drinks like juices, soda, or chocolate milk to quench their thirst.
 These sugary beverages then pack the bloodstream with excess sugar, which can lead to the problem all over again.

-Considering that being overweight is a risk factor for diabetes, it sounds counterintuitive that shedding pounds could be a sign of the disease.
-“Weight loss comes from two things,” says Dr. Cypess.
+It doesn’t make sense: Being overweight is a risk factor for type 2 diabetes, and yet shedding pounds is a sneaky symptom of the disease.
+What’s that about?
+“Weight loss comes from two things,” explains Dr. Cypess.
 “One, from the water that you lose [from urinating].
 Two, you lose some calories in the urine and you don’t absorb all the calories from the sugar in your blood.”
-Once people learn they have diabetes and start controlling their blood sugar, they may even experience some weight gain—but “that’s a good thing,” says Dr. Cypess, because it means your blood sugar levels are more balanced.

 Check out these sneaky things that raise your blood sugar levels.